Derby Festival Trainers Facts and Figures

 2 The most successful trainers in the history of the Derby, with seven winners each, have been Robert Robson (1793, 1802, 1809, 1810, 1815, 1817 & 1823), John Porter (1868, 1882, 1883, 1886, 1890, 1891 & 1899) and Fred Darling (1922, 1925, 1926, 1931, 1938, 1940 & 1941).

 5 Aidan O’Brien saddled the first two home in the 2002 Derby – High Chaparral and Hawk Wing.
 He had an incredible eight runners in 2007, when doing best with second Eagle Mountain, while five were saddled in 2008 and his six in 2009 resulted in second to fifth inclusive.
 His three runners in 2010 finished second, fourth and fifth.
 In 2011, O’Brien was represented by four runners, with the head runner-up Treasure Beach faring best of the quartet, while the 2012 running saw him saddle Camelot and Astrology to finish first and third respectively.
-Last year, he was responsible for five of the 12 runners, sending out the winner Ruler Of The World and fourth Battle Of Marengo.
+In 2013, he was responsible for five of the 12 runners, sending out the winner Ruler Of The World and fourth Battle Of Marengo.
+In 2014 of his three runners, Australia won the race, while Orchestra (12th) and Geoffrey Chaucer (16th) were unable to come close.

 6 The previous trainer to achieve 1–2 in the Derby was Richard Carver, with My Love and Royal Drake in 1948.
 It was the 64-year-old Carver’s first visit to Epsom.
 Nine other handlers have trained both the winner and runner-up the same year.